Guild renews its call for action on fire safety competencies and fire door checks

 evidence, the Guild of Architectural Ironmongers

-has renewed its call for mandatory
+(GAI) has renewed its call for mandatory

 competency checks on those who specify fire doors and associated door hardware.